-- If you are moving, changing jobs or going on holiday within two months we ask that you come back after this time to look for a dog.
+- If you are moving, changing jobs or going on holiday within the next month we ask that you come back after this time to look for a dog.
 This way both you and the dog will be more settled and relaxed.
 Most boarding kennels will not accept a rescue dog for 6-8 weeks after homing because of the increased risk of kennel cough.

 We do sometimes have puppies available and advise that you telephone us to find out.
 The majority of puppies we have that are looking for homes are crossbreeds.

 - The rehoming fee is £120 for a dog and £150 for a puppy.
 Your new pet will be microchipped, and if old enough will have been neutered.